facebookresearch/demucs/docs/training.md

 - `cfa93e08`

 All the models are 48ch hybrid demucs with different random seeds.
-Two of them are using CaC, and two of them are using Wiener filtering.
+Two of them are using CaC, and two are using amplitude spectrograms with masking.
 All the models are combined with equal weights for all sources.

 Things are a bit messy for Track B, there was a lot of fine tuning